 Stored product pests are also called “pantry pests” because they feast on food that’s typically found in pantries.
 As they inhabit containers of food, they go down the supply chain until they’re noticed.
 That means they may travel from plant machinery to the grocery store shelf to your shelf at home.
 In addition to product damage, the presence of insects, eggs, and webs on shelves, equipment, or window sills is a sign they’re around.

 Spotting these pests is concerning for businesses, and the biggest reason why is because any food they infest is automatically contaminated.
 This health hazard has major implications for businesses.
 For one, costs may be massive from the loss of inventory.
 In addition, they may damage machinery from “caking” the product, grow mold from the heat they produce, and ultimately hurt your company’s reputation.

 The Most Problematic Types of Stored Product Pests

 The stored product pests you’re most likely to encounter include a range of small moths, beetles, and weevils.
-Here are several of the species common in Northern California and Northern Nevada homes and businesses:
+Here are several of the species common in California and Northern Nevada homes and businesses:

 - Indian meal moths

 - Grain moths